mrinasugosh/tinymce-react-cms-ghw/README.md

-Here is the content in Markdown format again for easy copying:

 # TinyMCE MLH Global Hackweek Workshop: Building a Customizable Rich Text Editor for a CMS

 **Presenter:** Mrina Sugosh (Tiny MCE)